2006 Philippine Mount Everest expedition: Training

 Mustagh Ata, the second highest mountain in the Pamir Range, which members of the First Philippine Mount Everest Expedition climbed in 2005 in preparation for their Everest ascent.

 The expedition set a three-year preparation period to allow its members to gain experience and familiarize themselves in high-altitude alpine climbing.
 They adopted the training program designed by David Lim, leader of the First Singapore Mount Everest Expedition, albeit with some adjustments based on the team's schedule.
 During the course of the training, the 29 applicants were narrowed down based on mountaineering experience, capability, compatibility and commitment.

 The group organized several minor climbing expeditions in the Philippines and abroad to prepare the 29 applicants, including treks in the country's 10 highest mountains.
 Because the highest mountains in the Philippines are below 3,000 m, the team also went to Sabah, Malaysia to climb to the summit of Mount Kinabalu (4,095 m) to gain high-altitude climbing experience.

 The group also went to Manali, India to train in advanced mountaineering at the Western Himalayan Mountaineering Institute.
 During the training, they scaled the Baralacha Pass (4,890 m) near Manali and Kyorang Peak (6,300 m) in Ladakh.

-In April 2005, the 10 remaining applicants — Añonuevo, Ambayec, Aquino, Belarmino, Dayondon, Emata, Honoridez, Oracion, Nayangahan, and Wenceslao — went with the team to New Zealand for a 10-day preparatory climb which involved summitting Mount Aylmer (2699 m) and Aoraki / Mount Cook (3,724 m) in the Southern Alps.
+In April 2005, the 10 remaining applicants — Añonuevo, Ambayec, Aquino, Belarmino, Dayondon, Emata, Honoridez, Oracion, Nayangahan, and Wenceslao — went with the team to New Zealand for a 10-day preparatory climb which involved summiting Mount Aylmer (2699 m) and Aoraki / Mount Cook (3,724 m) in the Southern Alps.

 After New Zealand, the team along with Ambayec, Emata, Oracion, Nayangahan, Dayondon went to China's Xinjiang Region in August 2005 to climb Mustagh Ata (7,509 m), with Oracion and Emata being the first and second Filipinos to summit the mountain.
 They also broke the Philippine altitude record that Garduce set in January 2005 when he reached the summit of Aconcagua in Argentina.
 Ambayec suffered a mild stroke during the climb forcing the team to carry him back to base camp in a seven-hour trek.